disconnector/devop_day/courseware/courseware.md

 ---

-#Traditional apps versus microservices
+# [fit] TOOLS

 ---

+#Traditional apps
+##versus
+#microservices

+---

-Traditional apps are built as one large program
+##Traditional apps are built as one large program
-* Exchange, Oracle, SQL

 * This makes updating difficult because of tight coupling
 * Updates come slowly - one change requires unit testing entire app
 * How do you scale one part of the app?
 * How do you spread the work over many developers
 * Soon hit limits of human mind capacity to understand

 ---
-Modern apps are built around *microservices*
+##Modern apps are built around *microservices*

+>Google deploys 2 billion microservices (containers) every week

 ---

-A microservice is a program that does one and only one thing well
+##A microservice is a program that does one and only one thing well

   * Examples - NetFlix, Google, pretty much any modern web app
   * All parts are loosely coupled